10 Top Tips for Local Search Engine Optimisation

-Localised search results have recently experienced a major overhaul within the Google SERPs (Search Engine Results Pages) which has resulted in a fantastic opportunity for small and medium-sized businesses to get noticed more online.
+Local search engine optimisation results have experienced a major overhaul within the Google SERPs (Search Engine Results Pages) which has resulted in a fantastic opportunity for small and medium-sized businesses to get noticed more online.

-Local search results were previously relegated to a small map, which would appear within the first page of results, but now they enjoy first page domination for local search terms.
+Local search engine optimisation results were previously relegated to a small map, which would appear within the first page of results, but now they enjoy first-page domination for local search terms.

 The benefit of this to small businesses is that they can now appear above their much larger revivals who are relegated to the last few results on page one of Google.

 Don’t miss out on local search engine optimisation results as they could be your next customers!

 Here are 10 Top Tips for Local Search Engine Optimisation to help you capture them:

 1. Claim your Google Places listing.